galabarquerom/GraphCEP/README.md

 ## Running the tests

-To run the DEMO: right click on Main.java file on ‘TwitterFlickr’ project located on src: Run as -> Java Application
+To run the DEMO: right click on Main.java file on ‘TwitterFlickr’ project located on src: Run as -> Java Application.

 Results will be shown on the console.
 Once the initial graph creation is completed, execution times of queries, node handling and edge handling will be shown.